seomoz/Social-Authority-SDK/README.md

 You can do this by logging into Followerwonk and following the directions from the [Social Authority](https://followerwonk.com/social-authority) page there.

-The current default request limits are:
+The current default freemium request limits are 250 SAs per day & 7500 SAs per month:

         25 IDs per request
          5 Requests Per Second (ie concurrently)
         10 requests per hour
         10 requests per day

+Please contact us (help@moz.com) for paid subscription access for larger volumes.

 ### Querying the Social Authority API